Essential Oils For Asthma: Separating Myth From Fact

 Essential oils should never be used for young children, without first consulting with your pediatrician.

 The other thing to keep in mind is that essential oils are not regulated in any way.
 This means their safety for human use is not guaranteed.
 Quality of oils can vary greatly, depending on who makes them.
-Just because they are labeled “natural” or “organic” doesn’t mean they are safe.
-There are no regulations for using those terms.
+Just because they are labeled "natural" or "organic" doesn't mean they are safe.
+There are no regulations for using those terms.5

 Essential oils do not replace traditional medicine

 Essential oils may have some potential in asthma treatment in certain people.
 But they should never be used to replace asthma medication, especially in more severe asthma.
-The best ways to manage asthma are4:
+The best ways to manage asthma are:6

 - Avoid your asthma triggers the best you can.